OTAs

 Is it worth paying these fees to list your house on Vrbo?
 The answer is definitely yes!
 This platform provides you with a lot of visibility; however, earnings from short-term Vrbo rentals vary significantly.
 Your earnings will depend on the type, size, and location of your property, as well as your financial goals.

-Note that while Vrbo works exceptionally well for a large number of vacation rental property owners, putting all your eggs in one basket is never a good idea.
+Note that while Vrbo works exceptionally well for many vacation rental property owners, putting all your eggs in one basket is never a good idea.
 So we recommend that you list your property on as many sites as you can manage to reach more guests, including major OTAs such as Airbnb, Vrbo, Booking.com, and Agoda.

 Remember: the more people see your listing, the more bookings you’ll get and the more rental income you’ll earn.
 And if you opt for Hospitable, you’ll be able to manage all your listings on multiple booking channels within a single dashboard without worrying about juggling calendars, messaging, and cleaners across bookings.